 - Also emulate Flash/FeRAM/MRAM SPI hardware.

-- Allow small embedded platforms to perform easy datalogging functions.
+- Be connected to embedded or IoT platforms to allow them to perform easy datalogging and data storage functions.

 - Be used as an SPI sniffing and logging device.